yamigr/pusudb/README.md

 ## Middleware

-With a middleware it's possible to add own functionalities to the pusudb-framwork.
+With a middleware it's possible to add own functionalities to the pusudb-framework.
 To handle the request or response data, take a look at the node.js http documentation.
+For websocket the package ws.
 To use data from one middleware to a later called middleware, add a new property to the request-object like req['my-new-prop'].
+Reserved props are req.body,req.docs, req.params, req.db, req.pubsub.

 ### Links
 * [https://www.npmjs.com/package/pusudb-use-auth-jwt](pusudb-use-auth-jwt)